adam-gaia/starship-profiles/README.md

 I want a different prompt configuration depending on the directory I'm in.
 Take this for example: The git status module is integral to my starship prompt.
-The downside is that starship runs `git status` is ran each time my prompt reloads, which can take a noticeable amount of time.
+The downside is that starship runs `git status` each time my prompt reloads, which can take a noticeable amount of time.

 Here are the timings in this repo: